Call for Papers for PEG 2023

 The Protection Engineers’ Group (PEG) Conference is a vendor-neutral event that presents solutions based on the latest electrical protection practices and applications in today’s networks.
 Conference attendees get the latest information on the leading topics in protection engineering, delivered by the field’s top professionals.

-Presenting at this event positions your ideas in front of the top professionals in electrical protection community.
+Presenting at this event positions your ideas in front of top professionals in the electrical protection community.

 Submissions should include the following:

 - 150 – 200 words session description

 - Bullet list of 4 – 5 key points